fourieraudio/docs/docs/manual/getting-started.md

 <ReactPlayer controls url="https://www.youtube.com/watch?v=wM6M_uJXXxI" />

-To install plugins and licence some plugins on your **transform**.engine, you will need to install them in the virtual Windows 10 environment.
+To install plugins and licence some plugins on your **transform**.engine, you will need to install them in the Plugin Host (Windows 10 environment).

-We will  use a SSL plugin as  example below, we also have a range of walk through guides to installation and licensing on our website from various manufacturers, [here](https://docs.fourieraudio.com/manual/**transform**.client/library/plugins/manufacturers/).
+We will  use a SSL plugin as an example below, we also have a range of walk through guides to installation and licensing on our website from various manufacturers, [here](https://docs.fourieraudio.com/manual/**transform**.client/library/plugins/manufacturers/).

-### Accessing Windows Environment
+### Accessing the Plugin Host

 1. Open the Fourier Audio Transform client software.
 2. Select the **transform**.engine you would like to install the plugins onto.